pllee4/personalwebsite/markdown/Linux/ssh.md

 # SSH

-- sometimes it is very convenient to transfer files through local network.
+- Sometimes it is very convenient to transfer files through local network.
 - This could be done by rsync, scp, sftp.
 - Nevertheless the host must have openssh-server installed.